pietronvll/pietronvll.github.io/content/the-operator-way.md

 As we approach the end of this post, allow me just few more lines to describe how the operator way originated in the early days of quantum mechanics.
 You'll be surprised (hopefully even awed) to see how it emerged from a *completely different way of thinking* evolving processes!
 ## The Operator Way and Quantum Mechanics.
 It's 1931, the foundations of quantum mechanics have been laid down by just few years.
-In this novel view of nature, a physical system is entirely described by its so-called *state* $x$, which in practice is an Euclidean vector or a function[^wf].
+In this novel view of nature, a physical system is entirely described by its so-called *state* $x$, which in practice is an Euclidean vector or a function[^5].
 The state $x_{t}$ provides information on the system, at a given time $t$.
 Nowdays we have [quantum state tomography](https://en.wikipedia.org/wiki/Quantum_tomography), but in 1931 the experimental physicists couldn't measure the state of a quantum system directly.
 Rather, they were able to measure only some properties of it.
 Since the state $x_{t}$ encodes every information of the system, what experimentalists could observe in their labs were *functions* of the state $f(x_{t})$, oftentimes called *observables*.
 Notice that this way of thinking is not restricted to atomic physics, and can be applied to many diverse domains.
 For example, have you ever thought that Google Maps don't actually need to know where you are?
 It only needs measurements of the position of a bunch of GPS satellites to triangulate you, and give an estimate of your position.

 Let's jump back to 1931, when the mathematician Bernard Koopman noticed that thinking in terms of observables can be useful even outside the domain of quantum mechanics.
 In his own words: